22 DAYS ●

 Fly overnight to Beijing, China’s historic capital.
 Depending on your time of arrival, the rest of the day is yours to start soaking up the local culture.

-This morning, head to Beijing's symbolic heart, Tiananmen Square and stroll into the sprawling magnificence of the Forbidden City to discover a complex full of imperial riches.
-Take a rickshaw ride through the narrow alleys of the warrenlike hutongs and learn more about living in this traditional area.
+This morning, head to Beijing’s symbolic heart, Tiananmen Square and stroll into the sprawling magnificence of the Forbidden City to discover a complex full of imperial riches.
+Take a leisurely stroll through the narrow alleys of the warren-like hutongs and learn more about living in this traditional area.
 This evening, sit down to a traditional dinner of Peking duck.